Nationalism, martyrdom of soldiers as much a poll issue as farmer deaths: PM Modi

 "Dynastic politics is the most dangerous thing for a democracy," he said.

-Commenting on the Congress's 'NYAY' or minimum income promise, Modi said with the announcement of the scheme, the Congress has accepted that they have done "great injustice" to the people for the past 60 years.
+Commenting on the Congress' 'NYAY' or minimum income promise, Modi said with the announcement of the scheme, the Congress has accepted that they have done "great injustice" to the people for the past 60 years.

 "Will they give nyay (justice)?," he asked, referring to the 1984 anti-Sikh riots.